 4. We’re co-dependent.

 When I’m home, this isn’t an issue, but I’ve found when we’re traveling that we definitely become a little (ok a lot) co-dependent on each other.
-Honestly, this is probably the worst way that traveling full-time changed our relationship.
-It’s not great but I seriously just had to struggle to remember the last time we did something, anything, apart.
+Honestly, this is probably the worst side effect of becoming a travel couple.
+I seriously just had to struggle to remember the last time we did something, anything, apart.

 We wake up together, work together, eat together, go to the gym together, watch TV together, go to bed together, and then repeat it all again.
 We go out together, go on walks together, take weekend trips together, go to meetups together, get dinner and drinks together, and everything in between.
 I feel kind of exhausted just reading that and I’m sure you must too.
 It’s really, really hard to have any separate life outside of each other when we move around so often and never put down roots.

 It’s something I’m aware of and working on, but I haven’t found a solution yet.
-If you travel full-time with your spouse though, I would love to hear your advice!
+If you’re one half of a travel couple as well I would love to hear your advice!

 5. We take each other for granted.

-We spend so much time together that it’s really, really easy to take the relationship and the other person for granted cause there’s never a moment in a day where I miss Daniel or wish he was here or laugh at something and think “I gotta remember to tell him about that later.”
+We spend so much time together that it’s really, really easy to take the relationship and the other person for granted because there’s never a moment in a day where I miss Dan or wish he was here or laugh at something and think “I gotta remember to tell him about that later.”

-If absence really does make the heart grow fonder (and I can confirm from our long distance relationship that it definitely does) then this is going to be a problem as the years pass by.
+If absence really does make the heart grow fonder (at least one study confirms that it does) then this is going to be a problem as the years pass by.

 6. We’re masters at compromising.

-This is probably one of the best ways that traveling full-time changed our relationship.
-We’re both masters at compromising now after we’ve been forced to do it in every aspect of our day-to-day life.
+This is probably one of the best ways that long term travel has changed our relationship.
+Traveling as a couple rather than alone has helped us both become masters at compromising – after all, we’ve been forced to do it in every aspect of our day-to-day life!

 At most of our apartments, we have only one set of keys.
-Plus, only Daniel has data on his phone and for over a month we only had one debit card to share after he was pick pocketed in Bucharest.
+Plus, only Dan has data on his phone and for over a month we only had one debit card to share after he was pickpocketed in Bucharest.
 All of these inconveniences make it so it’s just easier to spend our weeknights and weekends together… always.
-With no routine in place and constant moves, these little decisions add up fast and our lifestyle requires a lot of compromise on how we spend our money, what we eat and drink, where we go, and more.
+The little decisions on what to do, see, eat, and even where to move next and which apartment to rent and how to spend our money ass up fast.

-For me, now it’s second nature to stay openminded, compromise on our plans, and never get dead-set in my opinion before we discuss something together.
+We’ve been a travel couple for so long now that it’s second nature to stay openminded, compromise on our plans, and never get dead-set in our opinions before we discuss something together.
 I think is a healthy habit to cultivate and will keep our relationship strong in the long run.

-It makes sense, but it’s still surprising for me to stop and think about just how very different our relationship would be if we had decided to stay in the US instead.
+It makes sense, but it’s still surprising for me to stop and think about just how very different our relationship would be if we had decided to settle down in the United States and live a more “normal” lifestyle instead.

-Traveling full-time changed our relationship in both good and bad ways, but one thing has definitely stayed the same.
-I’m still just as in love as ever (I know, I know so sappy) and I think looking at the past and reflecting on where we’re at can only make our marriage stronger in the future.
+Traveling long term with my husband has changed our relationship in both good and bad ways, but one thing has definitely stayed the same.
+I’m still just as in love as ever (I know, I know, so sappy) and I think looking at the past and reflecting on where we’re at can only make our marriage stronger in the future.

-Think this lifestyle might be right for you?
-Learn what I wish I knew before we started with my Long-Term Travel FAQ for a Digital Nomad or learn how to make money on the road with the in-depth guides in the Working Abroad Series!
+Ready to hit the road long term with your partner?
+Get started with the complete digital nomad lifestyle guide Digital Nomad and learn how to make money on the road with the in-depth guides in the Working Abroad Series!